10 Best Back and Bicep Dumbbell Workout

 One-Arm Dumbbell Row is an excellent full-range exercise to build the lats muscles.
 It’s a great form of exercise if you only have a single dumbbell.

-This helps to work on each side independently, thereby provide better muscle isolation and a longer range of motion.
+This helps to work on each side independently, thereby providing better muscle isolation and a longer range of motion.

 It is an excellent alternative to the barbell rows.
 You must add this back and bicep dumbbell workout to your exercise arsenal.